Vasopressin

 FAQs

-VASOPRESSIN is used to treat Low blood pressure (in adults with vasodilatory shock who remain hypotensive despite fluids and catecholamines), Diabetes insipidus and to Control bleeding from esophageal varices.
+Vasopressin is used to treat Low blood pressure (in adults with vasodilatory shock who remain hypotensive despite fluids and catecholamines), Diabetes insipidus and to Control bleeding from esophageal varices.

-VASOPRESSIN contains Vasopressin, a human-made form of Vasopressin (antidiuretic hormone).
-When your body cannot produce enough Vasopressin, VASOPRESSIN is used to replace it.
+Vasopressin contains Vasopressin, a human-made form of Vasopressin (antidiuretic hormone).
+When your body cannot produce enough Vasopressin, Vasopressin is used to replace it.
 It helps treat diabetes insipidus. (a rare form of diabetes causing the production of large quantities of urine).
 Vasopressin increases the amount of water absorbed back into your kidneys.
 Thus, it helps treat diabetes insipidus.

-VASOPRESSIN increases plasma levels of factor VIII activity in patients with bleeding disorders.
+Vasopressin increases plasma levels of factor VIII activity in patients with bleeding disorders.

 Vasopressin causes vasoconstriction by binding to V1 receptors on vascular smooth muscle.
 Thus, Vasopressin helps to increase blood pressure in adults with vasodilatory shock who remain hypotensive despite fluids and catecholamines.

 Optimal intake of fluids is recommended to prevent dehydration.
 However, avoid excess intake of water and other liquids like coffee, tea, cola, and energy drinks during the treatment.
-Excessive fluid intake while using VASOPRESSIN may lead to a build-up of water, which dilutes the salt in the body, leading to serious problems.
+Excessive fluid intake while using Vasopressin may lead to a build-up of water, which dilutes the salt in the body, leading to serious problems.